University of California Berkeley – Berkeley, CA

 - Beginning Intensive Italian, New York University (New York USA), Fall 2006.

-Teaching Portfolio available.
+Teaching Portfolio available on request.

 Maison Méditerranéenne des Sciences de l’Homme (MMSH) – Aix-en-Provence, France “Les juifs de Rhodes et Kos: perspectives critiques sur l’insularité et l’identité euro-méditerranéenne dans les îles du Dodécanèse.”

 Center for European Mediterranean Studies, New York University – New York, USA “Una faccia, una razza: Negotiating Difference and Race in Italian imperial rule of the Dodecanese” Discussant: Pamela Ballinger; April 1, 2015.

 Villa La Pietra Seminar Series, NYU – Florence, Italy, “Fascism’s Mediterranean Empire: Italian Colonial Modernity in the Dodecanese Islands.”
 March 4, 2014.

 Department of Italian, Columbia University – New York, USA “Fascism’s Mediterranean Empire: Representations, Legacies and Italian Colonial Governance in the Dodecanese Archipelago” February 28, 2013.

 University of Aegean, Mediterranean Lecture Series – Rhodes, Greece, “Citizenship and Belonging in the Mediterranean under Italian Fascist Rule,” December 5, 2012.

 Department of Mediterranean Studies, University of Aegean – Rhodes, Greece “Italy’s Imperial Fantasies and Civilizing Projects in the Dodecanese” November 6, 2012.

 Department of Romance Languages, University of Michigan – Ann Arbor, Michigan “Fascism’s Mediterranean Empire and the Conquest of the Levant,” January 17, 2012.